smrg-lm/sc3/docs/source/intro/event.rst

 Events
 ======

-The library has the basic support for events and patterns.
-However it differs from the original implementation to keep the basic functionality as simple and fast as possible.
+The library has basic support for events and patterns.
+However it differs from the original implementation to keep basic functionality as simple and fast as possible.
 Because of that, the only user level supported event type is :class:`NoteEvent<sc3.seq.event.NoteEvent>` which has all the keys sets of the original 'note' event.
-Internally are also implemented the event types necessary for :class:`PmonoArtic<sc3.seq.patterns.eventpatterns.PmonoArtic>`.
+The event types necessary for :class:`Pmono<sc3.seq.patterns.eventpatterns.Pmono>` are implemented internally (with support for `PmonoArtic` integrated through the ``articulate`` argument).
 Nevertheless, it's easy to create new event types in a possible future.

 Events are Python dictionaries with extended functionality that mimics the SuperCollider `Environment` class, although they are not environments here and don't have exactly the same behavior.
-So, keep that in mind.

-Events are created through the :meth:``sc3.seq.event.event`` which in fact is a subclass `dict` with the particularity that event instances are callables to implement default key values.
+Events are created through the :class:`sc3.seq.event.event` which in fact is a subclass `dict` with the particularity that event instances are callables to implement default key values.